bluscreenofjeff/AggressorScripts/README.md

 * **lulz.cna** - includes some Blue Team annoyance functions: IE Popup (kiosk mode), Windows Alert (7+), Host Shutdown, Boo.exe (uploads/executes Boo), and Clippy popup (requires setup and Windows 7).
 * **misc.cna** - includes functions to stomp the host file with a chosen text file or add an entry to the existing host file.

+**mimikatz-every-30m.cna** - runs mimikatz's "logonpasswords" alias every thirty minutes

 **powershell.cna** - adds context items for some common Powerup and Powerview functions.
 For this to work, you must put the PowerUp.ps1 and powerview.ps1 files in the same directory as this script

+**sleeptimer.cna** - automatically sets sleep intervals based on time. (ie from 10p to 6a, sleep for 60s).
+Resets to 60s sleeps when the sleep interval ends.